harmancilab/COLLAGENE/installation/README.md

 ```
 Last command installs cmake in the local directory after confirming the license.

-After gcc and cmake are installed, use following commands to setup cmake directories:
+After cmake is installed, use following commands to setup cmake directories:
 ```
 mkdir build
 mkdir install